qholliday/1051FinalProject/README.md

 # 1051FinalProject

  Quinn and I have worked together to create a final project we are both proud of.
 We both took this oppurtiunity as beginners in programming to take on what we would like to call a passion project.
 This ended up being a video game.
+The game is a traditional 2D platformer titled "Witches Revenge".
+ In this game you play as a witch that can shoot magic and vortex bombs(further details in demo video).
 We were willing to step outside our comfort zone and learn.
  During proposal we had dreamnt up this full fledged game with dialouge, custom art, and much more.
 As beginners in python we did not realize the difficulty of a task this actually was.
 We did our due diligence and watched hours of film just to begin to understand pygame's functions and logic.
  We then followed a tutorial to create a platformer and customized it to be our own.
 We wanted to customize even more but our lack of coding knowledge